7 Things to Do on Monday to Lose Weight All WeekArticle posted in: Lifestyle

 Your Monday routine should include planning for the week ahead.
 Got any lunch meetings this week or dinners out with friends?
 Review where you’re going and fire up your phone: Look at the menus in advance to find items that fit your weight loss plan.
 Many chain restaurants list calorie counts for their menus online, so you can walk into the restaurant confident that there’s something you can order that will keep you on track while you enjoy time with friends or coworkers—and because you’ll be ready in advance, you won’t have to sweat it when you sit down.

-If you are planning to go out, be sure to review the Nutrisystem Eating Out Guide, which tells you what to eat at every type of restaurant so that you can stay on track.
-Click on the link below to see what you can eat no matter where you are!
+If you are planning to go out, be sure to review the Nutrisystem Dining Out Guide, which tells you what to eat at every type of restaurant so that you can stay on track.

 5. Sharpen your pencil.